 If you’d like to know more about how to look after these unusual plants, then check out this article from Gardening Know How.

-If you feel comfortable to do so, you could consider going to your nearest garden centre if you’re looking to buy houseplants.
-Or you could try the garden sections at DIY stores like B&Q and Homebase.
+To buy houseplants, you can visit your nearest garden centre.
+Or, you could try the garden sections at DIY stores like B&Q and Homebase.
 This way, you get a proper look at your plants before you decide to buy and work out whether they’d be the right size and look for your home.
 Staff can also offer you advice about which plants might be most suitable for your individual living conditions and experience level.

 What’s your experience with indoor plants?
 Have you got any additional easy-to-care-for plants that you would recommend to others?
-We’d love to hear from you.
-Email us at [email protected] or leave a comment below.
+We’d love to hear from you!
+Join the conversation over on the Rest Less community forum, or leave a comment below.